digital-work-lab/open-source-project/session_1_topics/slides.md

 3. What's the license and where can we find information on how to contribute to the project?
 4. What information should be provided for bug reports, where can I open a feature request?
 5. How many issues are open vs. closed?
 How many pull requests are open vs. closed?
-6. How long to workflows with tests or code formatting run, when did the last one fail?
+6. How long do workflows with tests or code formatting run, when did the last one fail?
 7. What is "unpaywall" used for in the project?
-8. Where can we find the features planned for milestone v0.10.0 (due August 1st)?
+8. Where can we find the features planned for milestone v0.12.0 (due March 1st)?

 <!--
 "Schnitzeljagd" - auf Zeit